vimes1984/foundation-angular-admin/README.md

 ```javascript
 Template.myadmin.replaces("admindashboard");
 ```
-the default template can be found in partials/admin.html
+the default templates can be found in partials/

 Templates in use:
 * admindashboard
 * adminmenumain
+* addpage
+* admin
+* editpage
+* edituser

 We are using http://docs.meteor.com/#/full/accounts_api so you will need to set up signin/up forms or use something like: https://atmospherejs.com/meteor/accounts-ui ...